hwayne/tla.vim/README.md

 ## Pie-In-The-Sky Functionality

+* Dumping SANY errors into a quickfix list
 * A way to highlight expressions that are valid but not TLC-compatible
 * Tags
 * Rewrite in something that isn't Vimscript